A-Momin/noteshub/nts/notes_cicd.md

 In Jenkins, secret management is a crucial aspect of ensuring secure and reliable CI/CD processes.
 Secrets typically include sensitive information such as API keys, passwords, access tokens, and other credentials required by jobs or pipelines.
 Jenkins provides several options for secret management to secure and handle these sensitive pieces of information.

-1. **Credentials Plugin**:

-    - `Description`: The Credentials plugin is a core Jenkins plugin that provides a centralized and secure way to manage various types of credentials.
+1. **Credentials Plugin**: The Credentials plugin is a core Jenkins plugin that provides a centralized and secure way to manage various types of credentials.
-    - `Features`:

     - Supports different credential types, including usernames and passwords, secret text, secret files, and more.
     - Credentials can be stored globally or scoped to specific folders.
     - Credentials can be referenced in Jenkins jobs and pipelines.

+2. **Secrets Management Plugins**: These plugins are designed to enhance secret management capabilities in Jenkins.

+    - `AWS Secrets Manager Credentials Provider` Plugin: Integrates Jenkins with AWS Secrets Manager for managing AWS credentials securely.
+    - `HashiCorp Vault Plugin`: Integrates Jenkins with `HashiCorp Vault` for secret storage and management.
-2. **Jenkins Credentials Binding Plugin**:

-    - `Description`: This plugin integrates with the Credentials plugin and allows you to inject credentials directly into your builds.
+3. **Jenkins Credentials Binding Plugin**: This plugin integrates with the Credentials plugin and allows you to inject credentials directly into your builds.
-    - `Features`:

     - Credentials can be bound to environment variables or files during the build.
     - Simplifies the handling of secrets in build scripts.

-3. **Secrets Management Plugins**:

-    - plugins are designed to enhance secret management capabilities in Jenkins.
-Examples include:
-    - `HashiCorp Vault Plugin`: Integrates Jenkins with HashiCorp Vault for secret storage and management.
-    - `AWS Secrets Manager Integration Plugin`: Integrates Jenkins with AWS Secrets Manager for managing AWS credentials securely.

-4. **Jenkins Pipeline withCredentials Step**:

-    - `Description`: The Pipeline DSL provides a withCredentials step that allows you to temporarily expose credentials to a block of code within a Jenkins pipeline.
+4. **Jenkins Pipeline withCredentials Step**: The Pipeline DSL provides a `withCredentials` step that allows you to temporarily expose credentials to a block of code within a Jenkins pipeline.
-    - `Features`:

     - Credentials can be used securely within a specific context in the pipeline script.
     - Credentials are masked in the console output.

     ```groovy
     withCredentials([usernamePassword(credentialsId: 'my-credentials', usernameVariable: 'USERNAME', passwordVariable: 'PASSWORD')]) {